vilvaathibanpb/lets-share/README.md

 # lets-share-React-Native
-A simple React Native application to help each other in times of Quarantine
+A simple Web and React Native application to help each other in times of Quarantine